Table of Contents

 - Apartment heating costs are allocated to each occupant proportionally to the consumption measured by their individual heating meter.

-- Common area heating costs are determined by calculating the difference between the main meter and the sum of the other meters, and then distributed among occupants proportionally to their apartment floor area.
+- Common area heating costs are determined by the difference between the main meter and the sum of the other meters, then allocated among occupants pro-rata to the surface area of their apartment.

 When certain meters are omitted, estimations become necessary.
-For example, with only one meter per apartment, not all consumption is measured directly.
+For example, with only one meter per apartment, not all consumption is directly measured.

 Consequences for allocation: